Stowe Gardens: Ha-ha

 The main gardens, enclosed within the ha-has (sunken or trenched fences) over four miles (6 km) in length, cover over 400 acre.

-Gallery of features when approaching Stowe

-Octagon lake
+Octagon Lake

 One of the first areas of the garden that visitors may encounter is the Octagon Lake and the features associated with it.
 The lake was originally designed as a formal octagonal pool, with sharp corners, as part of the seventeenth century formal gardens.
 Over the years, the shape of the pond was softened, gradually harmonising it within Stowe's increasingly naturalistic landscape.

 Monuments and structures in this area include:

 The Chatham Urn

 This is a copy of the large stone urn known as the Chatham Vase carved in 1780 by John Bacon.
 It was placed in 1831 on a small island in the Octagon Lake.
-It is a memorial to William Pitt, 1st Earl of Chatham former Prime Minister, who was a relative of the Temple family.
+It is a memorial to William Pitt, 1st Earl of Chatham former prime minister, who was a relative of the Temple family.
 The original was sold in 1848 and is now at Chevening House.